Is dream interpretation a Christian practice? Or is it something to stay away from?

-Later in Daniel 5:12 we are told that God gave the prophet Daniel and unusual ability to understand dreams.
+Later in Daniel 5:12 we are told that God gave the prophet Daniel an unusual ability to understand dreams.
 This reveals that dream interpretation is not common.

 This was because an extraordinary spirit, knowledge and insight, interpretation of dreams, explanation of enigmas, and solving of difficult problems were found in this Daniel, whom the king named Belteshazzar.
 Let Daniel now be summoned, and he will declare the interpretation.
 Daniel 5:12 (NASB)

-If God still communicates to us through dreams, we will need someone to help us understand – someone whom God has gifted by His Holy Spirit to understand.
+If God still communicates to us through dreams, we will need someone to help us understand – someone whom God has gifted by His Holy Spirit to understand and interpret.
 We cannot be sure that God still speaks through dreams today since dreams stopped for a while in the Old Testament.

 . . . the boy Samuel was ministering to the LORD before Eli.
 And word from the LORD was rare in those days, visions were infrequent.
 1 Samuel 3:1 (NASB)

 Unfortunately, there are some who pretend to interpret dreams and claim God has spoken when in fact He has not.
 Listen to this passage,